Doraku/Ecs.CSharp.Benchmark/README.md

 ﻿# ECS c# Benchmark
 This repo contains benchmarks of some c# ECS frameworks.
 Feel free to add your own or correct usage of existing ones!
 Please make you framework available as a nuget package to ease referencing and updating versions.

+The benchmarks are not representative of usage in real conditions but results can still be interesting to look at.

+All results are obtained from the same toaster, with the same load, so comparison is fairer.

 Tested frameworks:
 - [Arch](https://github.com/genaray/Arch)
 - [DefaultEcs](https://github.com/Doraku/DefaultEcs)